ibm-cloud-docs/cognos-dashboard-embedded/index.md

 ![dashboard_intro](dashboard_intro.jpg "Screenshot of a dashboard")

-ou as a developer have the flexibility to define the user workflow and control the options available to users.
-From a guided exploration of the analysis through authored fixed dashboards, to a free-form analytic exploration environment in which users choose their own visualizations – and virtually anything in between.
+You as a developer have the flexibility to define the user workflow and control the options available to users.
+You can choose from a guided exploration of the analysis through authored fixed dashboards, to a free-form analytic exploration environment in which users choose their own visualizations – and virtually anything in between.

 Complete these four steps to add {{site.data.keyword.dynamdashbemb_short}} into an application:
 1. Creating an {{site.data.keyword.cloud}} account and provisioning a {{site.data.keyword.dynamdashbemb_short}} service instance.